pasqal-io/qoolqit/docs/contents/graphs.md

 # Standard structure for Graphs

 Working with graphs is an essential part of computations with the Rydberg-Ising analog model.
-For that reason, QoolQit implements a specific `DataGraph` class to serve as the basis of all graph creation and manipulation.
-The `DataGraph` inherits from the `BaseGraph`, which sets base logic related to unit-disk graphs, but is not meant to be used directly.
-For many graph operations QoolQit relies on [NetworkX](https://networkx.org/), and the `BaseGraph` itself inherits from `nx.Graph`.
+For that reason, QoolQit implements a specific `BaseGraph` class to serve as the basis of all graph creation and manipulation, and setting the logic related to unit-disk graphs.
+QoolQit integrates with [NetworkX](https://networkx.org/) for many operations, and the `BaseGraph` inherits from `nx.Graph`.

+The `BaseGraph` is meant as a base class, although currenty not abstract, and is not meant to be used directly.
+Instead, for data manipulation the user should rely on the `DataGraph`, which inherits from the `BaseGraph`, and defines specific constructors and extra logic to deal with node and edge weights.

 ## Basic construction

 The `DataGraph` is an undirected graph with no self loops.
-Like a `nx.Graph` it can be instantiated empty and nodes or edges added afterwords.
+Like a `nx.Graph` it can be instantiated empty and nodes or edges added afterwards.
 However, currently this is not advised.
 Instead, the default way to instantiate a `DataGraph` should be directly with a set of edges.

 ```python exec="on" source="material-block" session="graphs"
 from qoolqit import DataGraph